 Well done studies suggest a link between low D levels and depression and improvement of depression when the vitamin is supplemented.
 One review stated improvement in depression was significant when people took at least 800 IU per day.

-While research is needed there seems to be a link between asthma and low vitamin D levels.
-Some research noted vitamin D as effective as medications.
+While research is needed there seems to be a link between asthma and low D levels.
+Some research finds the vitamin as effective as medications.
 It’s a bit controversial so stay tuned.

-When your blood levels are 20 ng/ml or less you are classified as “vitamin D deficient.”
-I’ve known people whose D levels were only 12 ng/ml.
+When your blood levels are 20 ng/ml or less you are classified as “deficient.”
+I’ve known people whose levels were only 12 ng/ml.

 Most experts agree people should be somewhere between 30 ng/mg and 100 ng/ml.
 Some advocate 40ng/ml – 50 ng/ml.
 The optimal amount would likely differ between medical issues.
 It's probably best to talk about an optimal range.
 For more specific than this is something best discussed with your doctor.